hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-4.md

   * Yes.
 You will do this in Vault UI in the challenge.

 ???
-* Here are the answers to the review questions.
+* Start the lab from 1 to 4th chalenge